Trebuchet vs Catapult: Understanding the Differences Between Medieval Siege Machines

 • A heavy counterweight

-When the counterweight falls, gravity causes the throwing arm to rotate rapidly, launching the projectile toward its target.
+When the counterweight drops, gravity causes the throwing arm to rotate rapidly, launching the projectile toward its target.

-Trebuchets became popular during the Middle Ages because they could throw large objects with impressive accuracy and range.
+Trebuchets became widely used during the Middle Ages because they could throw large stones with remarkable accuracy and range.

 What Is a Catapult?

-A catapult is a broad category of siege machines designed to launch projectiles without using explosives.
+A catapult is a broad category of siege machines designed to launch projectiles without explosives.

 • Tension